Alondra Nelson: Political appointment and public service

 As OSTP acting director for eight months, Nelson "push[ed] policymaking motivated by... the notion that emerging technologies should be built with the fundamental rights held by citizens in a democratic society as their blueprint," including digital assets, climate and energy science and technology innovation, artificial intelligence, privacy-enhancing technologies, and public health measures such as indoor air quality for COVID-19 mitigation.

+With Jake Sullivan and Brian Deese, she served as co-chair of the White House CHIPS Implementation Steering Council, a body established by President Biden executive order to coordinate effective implementation of the CHIPS and Science Act of 2022 across the administration.
+The executive order established six priorities to guide CHIPS Act implementation: protect taxpayer dollars through rigorous review and accountability; meet economic and national security needs by reducing reliance on vulnerable foreign production; ensure long-term U.S. leadership through a collaborative network for semiconductor research and innovation; strengthen regional manufacturing and innovation clusters with investments across the supply chain; catalyze private sector investment by filling market gaps and reducing risk; and generate benefits for a broad range of stakeholders, including startups, workers, disadvantaged businesses, universities, and underserved communities.

 Nelson advanced President Biden's Cancer Moonshot and administered the Cancer Cabinet.
 She encouraged greater transparency and engagement with the public in science and technology policy, championing public access to federal research, community-engaged science, and frequent external-facing communication about OSTP's work.

 Nelson represented United States in science and technology policy on the world stage, including at the OECD, the World Academy of Sciences, the Geneva Science and Diplomacy Anticipator, in meetings with the Republic of Korea, the European Commission, the Council of Europe, the Netherlands, Austria, Japan, the United Kingdom and others, and as Head of Delegation at the G7 Science Ministerial in Frankfurt, Germany - this meeting's topics included protecting the freedom, integrity and security of science and research; contributions of research to combating climate change; research on COVID-19 and its impacts; and support the rebuilding of Ukraine's science and research ecosystem.

 Nelson's tenure at OSTP ended in February 2023 at the conclusion of her public service leave from the Institute for Advanced Study.

 In October 2023, she was nominated by the White House, and then appointed by United Nations Secretary-General António Guterres, to serve on the UN High-level Advisory Body on Artificial Intelligence.

 On October 15, 2024, President Biden announced his appointment of Nelson to the National Science Board of the National Science Foundation.
 On May 13, 2025, Nelson resigned from the National Science Board, citing concerns about political interference with the board's advisory functions, according to her resignation letter in TIME.
+In November 2025, she was appointed to the Transition Committee of New York City Mayor-elect Zohran Mamdani, advising on technology policy.